cronkitedata/cronkite-docs/docs/excel/xlguides/xl-formulas.md

 Use the format as a % button to move the decimal point over two places and insert the percentage symbol.

-#### Mac Users: There's a little image of a cell covering up my spreadsheet
+#### Mac Users: There's a little image of a cell covering up my spreadsheetß

 I have no idea what this is, but it happens.
 Save your spreadsheet, close it and then re-open.
 It usually goes away.